Stay-behind

-In a stay-behind operation, a country places secret operatives or organizations in its own territory, for use in case an enemy occupies that territory.
-If this occurs, the operatives would then form the basis of a resistance movement or act as spies from behind enemy lines.
+A stay-behind operation is one where a country places secret operatives or organizations in its own territory, for use in case of a later enemy occupation.
+The stay-behind operatives would then form the basis of a resistance movement, and act as spies from behind enemy lines.
 Small-scale operations may cover discrete areas, but larger stay-behind operations envisage reacting to the conquest of whole countries.

 Stay-behind also refers to a military tactic whereby specially trained soldiers let themselves be overrun by enemy forces in order to conduct intelligence, surveillance, target acquisition, and reconnaissance tasks often from pre-prepared hides.

 History

 Stay-behind operations of significant size existed during World War II.
 The United Kingdom put in place the Auxiliary Units.
 Partisans in Axis-occupied Soviet territory in the early 1940s operated with a stay-behind element.

-During the Cold War, the North Atlantic Treaty Organization (NATO) coordinated and the Central Intelligence Agency (CIA) and the British Secret Intelligence Service (SIS) helped create clandestine stay-behind networks in many European countries, intending to activate them in the event of that country being taken over by the Warsaw Pact.
-According to Martin Packard they were "financed, armed, and trained in covert resistance activities, including assassination, political provocation and disinformation."
+During the Cold War, the North Atlantic Treaty Organization (NATO) coordinated and the Central Intelligence Agency (CIA) and the British Secret Intelligence Service (SIS) helped to set up clandestine stay-behind networks in many European countries, intending to activate them in the event of Warsaw Pact forces taking over an area.
+According to Martin Packard they were "financed, armed, and trained in covert resistance activities, including assassination, political provocation and disinformation".

-These clandestine stay-behind organisations were created and run under the auspices of intelligence services and recruited their agents from amongst the civilian population.
-These specially selected civilian stay-behind networks or SBOs, were created in many Western countries including Italy, the Netherlands, Belgium, Luxembourg, France, Germany, Switzerland, Norway, Austria and others, including Iran.
-They prepared to organize resistance, sabotage and intelligence gathering in occupied (NATO) territory.
+These clandestine stay-behind organisations (SBOs) were created and run under the auspices of intelligence services and recruited their agents from amongst the civilian population.
+Specially selected civilian stay-behind networks or SBOs were created in many Western countries, including Italy, the Netherlands, Belgium, Luxembourg, France, Germany, Switzerland, Norway, Austria and others, including Iran.
+They prepared to organize resistance, sabotage and intelligence-gathering in occupied (NATO) territory.
 The most famous of these clandestine stay-behind networks was the Italian Operation Gladio, acknowledged by Italian Prime Minister Giulio Andreotti on October 24, 1990.